ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and BBR teach us that deployment of new algorithms is not, in fact, gated by the publication of the algorithm as an RFC.

-Nevertheless, a specification for a congestion control algorithms provides a number of
+Nevertheless, a specification for a congestion control algorithm provides a number of
 advantages:

 - It can help implementers, operators, and other interested parties